-Triploidy is the presence of an extra set of chromosomes in the cell for a total of 69 chromosomes instead of the normal 46 chromosomes per cell.
-The extra set of chromosomes originates from the father or mother during fertilization.
+Triploidy is the presence of an extra set of chromosomes in the cell for 69 chromosomes instead of the usual 46 chromosomes per cell.
+The different set of chromosomes originates from the father or mother during fertilization.

-Triploidy can be the result of a single egg fertilized by two sperm or an error in cell division that causes the egg or sperm to have 46 chromosomes at the time of fertilization.
+Triploidy can result from a single egg fertilized by two sperm or an error in cell division that causes the egg or sperm to have 46 chromosomes at the time of fertilization.

 Babies with triploidy are usually aborted early in pregnancy.
-If the pregnancy continues to term, the baby dies in the first days of life or rarely survives the first six months of life.
+If the pregnancy continues to term, the baby dies in the first days of life or rarely survives the first six months.

-Some affected people were reported to have survived to adulthood, but suffered from developmental delay, learning difficulties, seizures, hearing loss, and other abnormalities.
+Some affected people were reported to have survived to adulthood but suffered developmental delay, learning difficulties, seizures, hearing loss, and other abnormalities.

-Babies affected with complete triploidy suffer from growth restriction and multiple birth defects.
+Babies affected with complete triploidy suffer from growth restriction and multiple congenital disabilities.

 Relationship with partial molar pregnancy